Why is Indoor Air Quality Important?

 The Environmental Protection Agency (EPA) says that even a single exposure to air pollutants can cause ear, nose and throat irritation as well as “headaches, dizziness, and fatigue.”
 The real problems arise with repeated exposure, but luckily, you can greatly improve the indoor air quality of your home with the help of a seasoned HVAC professional.

 Keeping a well-maintained HVAC system is the best way to prevent an overall negative effect on your home environment.
-It’s one reason the EPA also recommends technicians use only approved refrigerants in home A/C units.– a recommendation that Rescue Air prides itself on following.
+It’s one reason the EPA also recommends Dallas indoor air quality service technicians use only approved refrigerants in home A/C units – a recommendation that Rescue Air prides itself on following.

 When it comes to poor indoor air quality, every home has three main three elements that can negatively impact your health:

 - Germs (bacteria and viruses); and